 Supervised Parenting Time and Exchange program

 Supervised parenting time is a type of visitation between separated or divorced parents and children that takes place with a trained supervisor.
 The visit takes place at a child-centered visiting place equipped with toys and games to help make the visit positive.
 A supervised exchange happens when one parent brings the child to the visiting place, and the other parent picks the child up from the visiting place for parenting time; the exchange is supervised by a third party and the parents do not see each other.
 Please see the Supervised Parenting Time and Exchange Program page for more information.

 Child Support Services Office

 Maintenance Enforcement Program

 The Maintenance Enforcement Program facilitates and enforces child and spousal support payments under the terms of a court order or agreement.
 Once an order or agreement has been registered with the program, support payments must be sent to the program rather than directly to the person receiving the payments.
 Payors who owe support arrears are subject to enforcement tools that the program can use to collect the support the payor owes.

 Child Support Recalculation

-The Administrative Recalculation Office recalculates child support payments, allowing parents to update child support depending on the payor's income without going back through the courts.
+The Recalculation Officer recalculates child support payments, allowing parents to update child support according to the payor's most recent annual income without going back to court.